Delta wing: Supersonic transport

-When supersonic transport (SST) aircraft were developed, the tailless ogival delta wing was chosen for both the Anglo-French Concorde and the Soviet Tupolev Tu-144, the Tupolev first flying in 1968.
+When supersonic transport (SST) aircraft were developed, the tailless ogival delta wing was chosen for both the Anglo-French Concorde and the Soviet Tupolev Tu-144, the Concorde beginning test flights in 1965 and the Tupolev first flying in 1968.
 While both Concorde and the Tu-144 prototype featured an ogival delta configuration, production models of the Tu-144 differed by changing to a double delta wing.
 The delta wings required these airliners to adopt a higher angle of attack at low speeds than conventional aircraft; in the case of Concorde, lift was maintained by allowed the formation of large low pressure vortices over the entire upper wing surface.
 Its typical landing speed was 170 mph, considerably higher than subsonic airliners.
 Multiple proposed successors, such as the Zero Emission Hyper Sonic Transport ZEHST), have reportedly adopted a similar configuration to that Concorde's basic design, thus the Delta wing remains a likely candidate for future supersonic civil endeavours.

 Rogallo flexible wing

 During and after WWII, Francis and Gertrude Rogallo developed the idea of a flexible wing which could be collapsed for storage.
 Francis saw an application in spacecraft recovery and NASA became interested.
-In 1961 Ryan flew the XV-8, an experimental "flying Jeep" or "fleep".
-The flexible wing chosen for it was a delta and in use it billowed out into a double-cone profile which gave it aerodynamic stability.
+In 1961, Ryan flew the XV-8, an experimental "flying Jeep" or "fleep".
+The flexible wing chosen for it was a delta wing; in use, it billowed out into a double-cone profile which gave it aerodynamic stability.
 Although tested but ultimately never used for spacecraft recovery, this design soon became popular for hang gliders and ultra-light aircraft and has become known as the Rogallo wing.